johaGL/DIMet/README.md

               ['L-Cycloserine_T24h', 'Control_T24h'] ]
 ```

-See Notes for detailed explanation, that will help you to write down your own configuration file.
+See Notes for a detailed explanation, which will help you to write down your own configuration file.
-Feel free to check the full configuration files that show how to write down the parameters
+Please check the full configuration files located in both example folders, which are provided with our DIMet pipeline.
-for `timeseriesplots` and `abundplots`.
+These files give you nice examples of how to include the parameters for `timeseriesplots` and `abundplots` in your configuration file.

 ## Run your analysis